meilisearch/gatsby-plugin-meilisearch/README.md

 ### `indexes` (required)

-The `indexes` field in an array of objects, each of them representing an [index](https://docs.meilisearch.com/learn/core_concepts/indexes.html#indexes)
+The `indexes` field is an array of objects, each of them represents how to add data to a specific [index](https://docs.meilisearch.com/learn/core_concepts/indexes.html#indexes)

-You can have one or multiple `index` objects, which can be useful if you want to index your content in separate indexes.
+You can have one or multiple `index` objects in `indexes`, which can be useful if you want to index different content in different indexes (or multiple different data to the same index).

 Each `index` object should contain the following fields:

 `indexUid` (required)

 This is the name of your MeiliSearch index.
-This is an important field as it is where the retrieved data of the current `index` object will be indexed inside MeiliSearch.
+This is a required field as it is where the retrieved data is added inside MeiliSearch.
 For example if your `indexUid` is `pages_url`, your content will be indexed inside the `pages_url` index in MeiliSearch.
 If you provide an index name that already exists, the index will be deleted and recreated.

 Example: